In 2009, New Forest Books began in New Hampshire as a home-based business run by Todd Richardson and his wife, Eibhlin (aka Aisling D’Art).

 Where does the name “New Forest Books” come from?

-New Forest is one of our favorite areas in southwest England.
-We also like the tree reference since our publishing focus includes digital books, especially Kindle and Kobo editions that save paper and trees.
+New Forest is among our favorite areas in southwest England.
+We also like the tree reference since our publishing focus includes digital books that can save paper and trees.

-CreateSpace was among the publishing names used by Amazon.com.
-Today, most people recognize the service as KDP.
+Nearly two decades ago, CreateSpace was among the publishing service names launched by Amazon.com.
+Today, most people recognize that service as KDP.

 What other authors have you published?